 You don’t pay National Insurance on your rental income if you’re not running a property business - even if you do work like arranging repairs, advertising for tenants and arranging tenancy agreements.

 Property you personally own

 You must report income from property rental on a Self Assessment tax return if it’s:

-If it’s less than £2,500 a year, call the Self Assessment Helpline to report it.
+If it’s less than £2,500 a year, call the Self Assessment Helpline.